Arfs6/Arfs6.github.io/index.markdown

 ## [Projects](./projects)

-I have lots of thing I want to build.
+I have lots of stuffs I want to build.
 Visit my [project](./projects) page to see some of the things I have worked on.